 Is travel insurance available?

-Our Debenture seats on Centre Court are located in 200-level seating, on the same level as the Royal Box.
+Our Debenture seats on Centre Court are located in 200 or 300-level seating; some on the same level as the Royal Box!
 Our No. 1 Court seats are within 15 rows of the court.
 (Some are directly behind the player’s boxes, so get ready to be on TV!)
 You’ll also have access to numerous outer courts and the Debenture Holders’ Lounge, which offers a view of select outer courts from the rooftop balcony.

 Wimbledon issues official Debenture seats that can only be purchased in pairs once every five years.
 Debentures are some of the very best seats on both Centre Court and No. 1 Court.
 They are also the only seats that are legal to resell.
 So if you’re buying tickets for the July event, make sure they’re Debentures.